algorandfoundation/xgov-beta-web/README.md

 For the frontend to properly work, you need to have an initialized xGov Registry smart contract deployed on a network.
 You will also need to specify which algod, indexer and kmd servers it should be pointed towards.

 For local development, use the Algokit Localnet.
-Create a `.env` file at the root of the cloned repository and fill it with the following:
+Create a `.env.development` file at the root of the cloned repository and fill it with the following:

 ```bash
 PUBLIC_ALGOD_SERVER=http://localhost